 - 1 clove garlic

-- 1 16-ounce can light-red kidney beans , drained and rinsed
+- 1 16-ounce can kidney beans , drained and rinsed

 - 1/2 cup cooked brown rice

-- 1-3 teaspoons chopped chipotles (from canned chipotles), to taste
+- 1-3 teaspoons chopped canned chipotles OR 1/2-2 teaspoons chipotle chile powder or hot smoked paprika, to taste

 - 1 tablespoon tomato paste